-TV: KMTV’s regular Friday 5pm Politics Show will feature Professor Hadfield as the host on 4/5 separate occasions between October 2017-March 2018.
+TV: KMTV’s regular Friday 5pm Politics Show will feature Professor Hadfield on 2-3 separate occasions between October 2017-March 2018.
 This 30-minute show goes out live to the entire county, combining pre-filmed news packages on local issues with 2 studio guests.
 Professor Hadfield will use her sessions to explore UK-EU relations regarding higher education, R&D, juxtaposed border controls, healthcare, transportation, and future inter-regional options.

-Print: Columns in Canterbury and Kent newspapers submitted by Professor Hadfield, as well as Jean Monnet Scholarship and Studentship winners (2017-18) with columns aiming to inform the general public on a European issue of local relevance, and/or answering specific questions put by local citizens regarding the specifics of Brexit.
+Online: Expert comments and blogs reviewing key EU events feature across CCCU’s website, as well as on the various Jean Monnet and CEFEUS pages, authored Professor Hadfield, as well as Jean Monnet Scholarship and Studentship winners (2017-18), helping to inform the general public on a European issue of local relevance, and/or answering specific questions put by local citizens regarding the specifics of Brexit.

 2. Innovative University-Based Activities at CCCU

-The Spinelli Undergraduate Essay Competition: CCCU students in any of the three undergraduate cohorts can take part in this November-based essay competition.
-In 2000 words, students are invited to examine the role of the EU in the world, OR the benefits of any facet of EU integration.
+The Spinelli Essay Competition: CCCU students – undergraduate and graduate alike – are invited to take part in this Spring 2018 essay competition.
+In 1000 words, students are invited to examine the role of the EU in the world, or the benefits of any facet of EU integration.
 Winning entries will be placed on the new Spinelli website.

-The Spinelli Postgraduate Video Competition: This February-based competition is aimed at graduate students taking European modules.
-In 2 minutes, students produce a film on any aspect of EU public or foreign policy, the relevance of EU institutions, or UK-EU relations post-Brexit.
+The Spinelli Video Competition: This Spring 2018 competition is aimed at either Undergraduate or Graduate CCCU students.
+Students produce a 2-minute film on any aspect of the EU, including public or foreign policy, the relevance of EU institutions, or UK-EU relations post-Brexit.
 Winning entries will be placed on the new Spinelli website.

 3. Informative community-wide engagement (Canterbury and Kent)

-The European Olympiad: 1-day event (November 8, tbc) gathering 75+ high school students from across the county to undertake Olympic-style events stimulating knowledge on EU institutions, geography, personalities, policies, ending with a simulation game on European security and defence.
+The European Olympiad: 1-day event (January 24th) gathering 75+ post-16 school students from across the county to undertake Olympic-style events stimulating knowledge on EU institutions, geography, personalities, policies, ending with a simulation game on European security and defence.
 Gold, silver and bronze prizes awarded.

 The Spinelli High School Essay Competition: Aimed at 16-18 year-olds in local high schools, invited to explain in 1000 words the relevance of the EU for them personally, in an age of Brexit.
 Announced during the (above-mentioned) European Olympiad, prizes will be awarded to the top three essays, including an opportunity to meet John Bercow, Speaker of the House of Commons when he visits CCCU as part of another Spinelli event.

-Spinelli Townhall Events: To be confirmed: CEFEUS, in connection with the East Kent European Movement will hold a townhall event in Canterbury to meet the new Labour MEP for South East England to discuss the continuing relevance of the European Parliament for British citizens beyond Brexit.
-January 2018: CEFEUS in cooperation with Whitstable Sceptics will hold a townhall event in Whitstable, Kent, examining the damage of anti-EU populist myths.
+Spinelli Townhall Events: CEFEUS, in connection with the East Kent European Movement held a townhall event in Canterbury to meet the new Labour MEP for South East England, John Howarth, to discuss the continuing relevance of the European Parliament for British citizens beyond Brexit.
+To be confirmed: January 2018, CEFEUS in cooperation with Whitstable Sceptics will hold a townhall event in Whitstable, Kent, examining the damage of anti-EU populist myths.

-Spinelli Unspun: Making use of the Quiz App - UK Data Service built by the University of Essex, the app features verifiable EU facts and statistics; the app will be featured in our European Olympiad, as well as the various student, staff and citizen activities to promote evidence-based knowledge rather than misinformation on the EU.
+Spinelli Unspun: Making use of the Quiz App - UK Data Service built by the University of Essex, the app features verifiable EU facts and statistics; the app will be featured in our European Olympiad, and during European modules taught in Semester 2, 2018, to promote evidence-based knowledge rather than misinformation on the EU.